RanPhx/Terasology/README.md

 ### Alternative Installation Methods

 If you already have a Java Development Kit (JDK) installed, you may use a direct download release as an alternative to using the [launcher](https://github.com/MovingBlocks/TerasologyLauncher/releases).
-Java version 17 is required.
+Java version 17 or higher is required.

 ßDirect download stable builds are uploaded to [our release section here on GitHub](https://github.com/MovingBlocks/Terasology/releases) while the cutting-edge develop version can be downloaded direct [here from our Jenkins](https://jenkins.terasology.io/job/Terasology/job/Omega/job/develop/lastSuccessfulBuild/artifact/distros/omega/build/distributions/TerasologyOmega.zip).